wavded/www/content/post/large-projects.md

 Let's break down the intent of each item:

-1. *bin*: anything that doesn't fit nicely inside of an npm script (e.g. hooks, ci, etc)
+1. *bin*: anything that doesn't fit nicely inside of an npm script (e.g. hooks, CI, etc.)
 2. *lib*: the components of the application
 3.  *package.json*: project-wide dependencies and npm scripts
 4. *index.js*: initializes the application